 Judicializing Everything?: The Clash of Constitutionalisms in Canada, New Zealand, and the United Kingdom

-Judicializing Everything? canvasses the perennial debates within the field of constitutional studies and provides novel ways of understanding key disagreements between judges and scholars alike.
-Despite important formal differences between rights documents in Canada, New Zealand, and the UK, Mark S. Harding shows that there are considerable similarities in the kinds of cases, arguments, and legal outcomes in the three countries.
+Judicializing Everything? illustrates how debates surrounding these persistent judicial questions are best understood as part of an ongoing clash between distinct forms of constitutionalism on and off the bench.
+Mark S. Harding canvasses the perennial debates within the field of constitutional studies and provides novel ways of understanding key disagreements between judges and scholars alike.
+Despite important formal differences between rights documents in Canada, New Zealand, and the United Kingdom, Judicializing Everything? shows that there are also considerable similarities in the kinds of cases, arguments, and legal outcomes in the three countries.
 As political life becomes increasingly constitutionalized and judicialized, this important book sheds light on the persistence of debates over bills of rights and their interpretation.

 2. Constitutional Strength and Bills of Rights